kengibson1111/go-uml-statemachine/README.md

 - **Reference Resolution Errors**
   - Verify referenced state-machine diagrams exist in the expected locations
   - Check that product references use correct version numbers
-  - Ensure nested references are in the correct directory structure

 - **Promotion Failures**
   - Validate the state-machine diagram passes all validation checks